Southampton-RSG/qubox-workshop-iucr-2023/README.md

 To verify that the installation worked, you can navigate to http://localhost:11000/ where you should see the message `"Hello from QuBox!"`.

-In addition, navigating to http://localhost:11000/applications/ should show something like the following:
+Navigating to http://localhost:11000/applications/ should show something like the following:
 ```
 [{"id":1,"name":"NoSpherA2 (pyscf)","version":"0.0.1","description":null,"url":null,"registered_at":"2023-08-16T13:50:48.216001"},
 {"id":2,"name":"XHARPy","version":"git_d0d0f82","description":null,"url":null,"registered_at":"2023-08-16T13:50:49.110199"}]
 ```

+Finally, navigating to http://localhost:12000/datasets/ should present a web interface with a list of datasets found in `shared_files/datasets/`.
+(You will need to create a subfolder and move at least one .cif or .par file in there in order for the frontend to display anything other than an empty list).

 ## Tearing down the QuantumBox Docker containers